espm-288/website/content/read/geospatial-1.md

 ## Watch

+### UPDATED

+- DataCamp now has a more modern course from Zev Ross, **[Spatial Analysis in R with `sf` and `raster`](https://www.datacamp.com/courses/spatial-analysis-in-r-with-sf-and-raster)** that more closely aligns with the tools we will be using in this module (matching the Geocomputation reading above).

-- Charlotte Wickham's DataCamp course, **[Working with Geospatial Data](https://www.datacamp.com/courses/working-with-geospatial-data-in-r)** doesn't cover the new/emerging spatial suite we will focus on, but still very relevant.
+- ~~Charlotte Wickham's DataCamp course, **[Working with Geospatial Data](https://www.datacamp.com/courses/working-with-geospatial-data-in-r)** doesn't cover the new/emerging spatial suite we will focus on, but still very relevant.
 Chapter 3, introducing the `raster` side of things, is (for the moment) the same one we will use.
 However, the `sf` package replaces the vector manipulation and mapping functions of `sp`, though many concepts carry over.
-Least relevant are the older plotting strategies covered there, such as `ggmap`, where we will rely on newer `tmap`, `ggplot::geom_sf`, and `mapview` packages.
+Least relevant are the older plotting strategies covered there, such as `ggmap`, where we will rely on newer `tmap`, `ggplot::geom_sf`, and `mapview` packages.~~

 ### References